garv-jain/aei-chatbot/README.md

   - Ensure requests include `x-user-id` header (the frontend sets this automatically except for some direct API tests)
 - Responses seem generic
   - Add more `.txt` files to the selected domain; the assistant prioritizes provided sources

 ---

+## Future Steps
+- **Expand scholar coverage** — add more AEI scholars as domains; the scraper works automatically for any scholar with an AEI profile page
+- **Improve DuckDuckGo reliability** — DuckDuckGo occasionally rate-limits requests; consider integrating a paid search API (e.g., Brave Search API) for more consistent results
+- **Add streaming responses** — currently the LLM response waits until fully generated; streaming would make the UI feel faster
+- **Allow domain switching within a chat** — currently the domain is locked at chat creation; adding mid-chat domain switching would improve usability
+- **Persistent deployment storage** — chat history and knowledge base files are stored locally on Render, which resets on redeploys; consider migrating to a persistent database (e.g., PostgreSQL) or cloud storage (e.g., AWS S3)
+- **Internal term glossary** — build a mapping of internal AEI shorthand (e.g., "KGM trial" → "social media addiction trial") to improve search accuracy for team-specific terminology

+---